haveno-dex/haveno-docs/docs/users/connectivity/hardened-tor.md

 ## Configure `torrc`

-The following `torrc` configuration is recommended for hardening against Denial of Servce (DoS) attacks.
+The following `torrc` configuration is recommended for hardening against Denial of Service (DoS) attacks.

 This template includes aggressive rate limiting, PoW tuning, and restricted SOCKS policies.